llvm/llvm-project/amd/device-libs/README.md

         -DLLVM_TARGETS_TO_BUILD="AMDGPU;X86" \
         ..

-Testing also requires amdhsacod utility from ROCm Runtime.

-Use out-of-source CMake build and create separate directory to run CMake.

-The following build steps are performed:
+To build the library bitcodes, from the top level of this repository run the following commands:

     mkdir -p build
     cd build
-    export LLVM_BUILD=... (path to LLVM build)
-    CC=$LLVM_BUILD/bin/clang cmake -DLLVM_DIR=$LLVM_BUILD ..
+    export LLVM_BUILD=... (path to LLVM build directory created above) CC=$LLVM_BUILD/bin/clang cmake -DLLVM_DIR=$LLVM_BUILD ..
     make

-It is also possible to use compiler that only has AMDGPU target enabled if you build prepare-builtins separately with host compiler and pass explicit target option to CMake:
+It is also possible to use a compiler that only has AMDGPU target enabled if you build prepare-builtins separately with the regular host compiler and pass explicit target option to CMake:

     export LLVM_BUILD=... (path to LLVM build)
     # Build prepare-builtins